rdkcentral/mock-firebolt/cli/README.md

 `--sessionOutput log`
 with start, stop, or call in between starting and stopping.
 Valid output options are:

 - log (default): method call request and response objects ordered by the timestamp of the objects.
 - raw: list of method call objects containing both request and response in one object.
 - mock-overrides: a directory of method calls extrapolated from the raw format.
 This option converts the raw formats into json files or yaml files.
 A json file would be the response from a method call that took place when mock-firebolt processed it.
 Yaml files contain a function that returns a json response depending on input params.
 Yaml files are only generated if there were multiple of the same method call with different params.
+- live: This format is similar to the log format, but it writes each message to the file as soon as it is received.
+The live option also supports WebSocket (WS/WSS) URLs in addition to file paths.
+If a WS/WSS URL is detected as the outputPath, a WebSocket connection will be opened to that URL and new messages will be sent there.

-To change the output directory of the session recording use `--sessionOutputPath ./output/examples` with start, stop, or call in between starting and stopping.
-This will save the recording to the directory specified.
-Default for log|raw is server/output/sessions and for mock-overrides is server/output/mocks
+To change the output directory of the session recording, use the --sessionOutputPath option with start, stop, or call.
+This can be done at any time between starting and stopping the recording.
+For example, --sessionOutputPath ./output/examples will save the recording to the directory specified.
+The default paths for log and raw formats are ./output/sessions, and for mock-overrides is ./output/mocks.

+Please note that because of the live nature of the "live" option, there should be no expectation of valid JSON formatting.
+Each message is written as it is received, with a newline character after each message for file appending.
+For WebSocket appending, we simply write() each message as we receive it.
+Also, responses are printed to a file before they can be received for the messages, so we can't print responses with their original requests.
+It will be up to the user reading the file to match request IDs with response IDs.

 ## Sequence of Events